winitzki/scall/tutorial/programming_dhall.md

 The **void type** is a type that cannot have any values.

 Dhall's empty union type (denoted by `<>`) is an example of a void type.
-Values of union types may be created only via constructors, but the type `<>` has no constructors.
+Values of union types may be created only via constructors, but the union type `<>` has no constructors.
 So, no Dhall code will ever be able to create a value of type `<>`.

 If a value of the void type existed, one would be able to compute from it a value of _any other type_.
-This may appear absurd, but this is indeed an important property of the void type.
+Although this may appear absurd, it is indeed an important property of the void type.
-This property can be expressed formally via the function that we may denote `absurd`.
+This property can be expressed formally via the function that is often denoted by `absurd`.
 That function computes a value of an arbitrary type `A` given a value of the void type `<>`:

 ```dhall